- July 2021 Newsletter 12th July 2021

 The school has a variety of learning resources: human, and physical.
 The school is continually auditing and relocating all physical resources to ensure that they are appropriately targeted and provide stimulus and support for effective teaching and learning.
 The school have measures in place to ensure resources are allocated appropriately for specific and agreed areas of development based on evidence from school self-evaluation procedures.
 This involves strategic action planning with resources allocated and AoLE leader monitoring and action planning.
 There is a range of good quality resources to support pupils’ learning, such as computer tablets used across the curriculum.
 Pupils use these, for example, in physical education lessons to assess and improve their performance.
 The school has an extensive range of reading books and uses these to promote pupils’ enjoyment of reading effectively and raise standards in reading.
 The learning environment promotes skills based learning, stimulate, challenge, celebrate the achievements of children and reflect the ethos of the school.

 The PSO ensures that budgeting arrangements are accurate, working closely with the Headteacher and the Finance sub-committee to monitor all aspects of finance.
 The SLT and the Governing Body manage the budget carefully and in line with the priorities in the SIP.
 Stakeholders have a clearer understanding of the priorities and needs of the school to further improve.
 Teaching Assistants are deployed appropriately, supporting individual and groups of children.
 They are organised effectively to make the best use of their time and expertise.
 Provision is effective in the resourcing of staff to have a direct impact on standards attained by children with Additional Learning Needs, emotional difficulties, more able and talented and on underachievement.
 The SIP clearly identifies the cost of implementing strategies for improvement and prioritises these effectively.
-With reduced budgets and increased expectation – LPS performs well and is continually improving against the trend of funding.
+LPS provides very good value for money, performing well and is continually improving.

 The school strives to provide the best possible accommodation for the school community, aspiring to meet three main aims – Safe, Secure and Stimulating.
 The school building has seen significant investment and improvement in recent years and there continues to be a realistic programme to enhance the learning environment.
 Displays in classrooms and corridors are bright and are useful learning aids.
 The improvements to the outdoor environment, with the creation of a small all-weather sports pitch and the outdoor learning zones to support Foundation Phase learning, have created bright and stimulating areas.
 The accommodation is of a good quality, secure and well maintained.
 The school also makes effective use of available community resources, for example, the school uses the local village green for sports days and orienteering experiences.

 The school has used its own budget to undertake major work to enhance the environment for pupils and ensure the safety for all, e.g. repair boundary walls, rendering and the improvement work required on areas that was undertaken previously to rectify any issues.
-Strong collaboration with the community through the PTFA has provided substantial funding used to develop key improvement areas such as; toilet refurbishments, lockers for all pupils, community seating areas and library developments.
+Strong collaboration with the community through the PTFA has provided substantial funding used to develop key improvement areas such as; toilet refurbishments, lockers for all pupils, community seating areas, main entrance foyer development, EY stairwell decoration and library developments.

 LPS uses grant funding effectively, for example PDG funding is used for higher level TA staffing to focus on Fringe Group and FSM pupils.
 As a result, all children (save for Severe & Complex Needs) achieve the expected level outcome or better.
 Furthermore, the school is continually successful in securing additional funding through various grant sources.
 For example, LPS develop their outdoor provision through securing £25k from the European Rural Community Grant, which impacted very positively on standards and wellbeing.